Database Explorer

 order (string $columns, …$parameters): static

 Specifies the order in which rows are returned.
-You can sort by one or more columns, in ascending or descending order, or by a custom expression:
+You can sort by one or more columns, in ascending or descending order, or according to a custom expression:

 $table->order('created'); // ORDER BY `created`